- 1 40 Basic Linux Commands

 Another hand there are power users like UNIX system administrators or Linux system administrators who are supposed to make changes to the Linux system according to the need of organizations.

+Linux commands are pre-compiled bash scripts delivered with Operating System Bundle.
 Based on that binaries are divided into two basic categories.
 There is always a directory called /usr which stands for users which is common for all categories of users to Linux systems. all binaries are kept under a short form of binaries termed as a bin.

 All pre-compiled binaries for normal users kept under /usr/bin directory and all the special privileges like system administrators binaries which are able to make changes to Linux systems are kept under /usr/sbin. s stands for special and a bin is the same binaries.